BaturalpArisoy/NutriB2_LanscapeHeterogeneity/codes/WCS_connection/README.md

 ## 2) The Web Coverage Service this code grants access is Remote Sensing Database (RSDB) by Environmental Informatics at Marburg University

-The access is granted by Paul Magdon through TUM Plant-Insect Interactions team
+The access is granted by Paul Magdon through TUM Plant-Insect Interactions team a